-In other words, if an adenine forms one member of a pair on either chain, then on these assumptions guanine and cytosine.
+In other words, if an adenine forms one member of a pair, on either chain, then on these assumptions guanine and cytosine.
 The sequence of bases on a single chain does not appear to be restricted in any way.
 However, if only specific pairs of bases can be formed, it follows that if the sequence of bases on one chain is given, then the sequence on the other chain is automatically determined.

-The figure is purely schematic.
-It can represent the true phosphate-sugar chain, and its orientation from the pairs of bases, or any other similar helix.
+The figure is purely diagrammatic.
+It can represent any nucleic acid, and is not limited to the pairs of bases mentioned above.
 The vertical line marks the fibre axis.